Menu

 Project Types:

-• Computational fluid dynamics simulations using state-of-the-art numerical techniques.
+• Computational fluid dynamics simulations using open-source numerical methods.

 • Data analysis and visualization of complex flow phenomena.